cloudbricksio/ServiceBusCloudExplorerSupport/README.md

-# ServiceBusCloudExplorerSupport
+# Service Bus Cloud Explorer
-A public facing content and support repository for Cloud Bricks Service Bus Cloud explorer product.
+This repository contains public-facing documentation and a community support and feedback system for Service Bus Cloud Explorer.